mountainMath/doodles/content/posts/2017-09-09-amazon-the-canadian-data.markdown

 This leaves us with 6 regions, namely

->  Montréal, Calgary, Toronto, Vancouver, Edmonton, Ottawa - Gatineau
+>  Calgary, Toronto, Vancouver, Edmonton, Ottawa - Gatineau, Montréal

 To keep things simple for use we use employment growth as a proxy for job growth.
 And let's use 2006 and 2011 numbers since 2016 numbers aren't out yet and we are too lazy to look up the CANSIM statistics.
 The [CensusMapper API tool](https://censusmapper.ca/api) makes it straight forward to locate the relevant variables and copy-paste the `cancensus` data import call, or we can use the `cancensus` search function.